+- 1 Chairperson's opening remarks

+- 1.1.
+Introductions;

+- 1.2.
+Apologies for absence;

+- 1.3.
+Approval of the draft agenda;

+- 1.4.
+Declaration of interests involving any agenda items (as per the Code); and

+- 1.5.
+Correspondence

-- 1 Chairperson's opening remarks - a) Introductions; - b) Apologies for absence; - c) Approval of the draft agenda; - 2 Declaration of interests involving any agenda items (as per the Code); - 3 Approval of the minutes of the last meeting as a correct record and signature by the Chairperson of the meeting; - 4 Consideration of any matters remaining from the last meeting or any matters arising from the minutes of the last meeting; and - 5 Dealing with the business as set out in the Agenda.
+- 2 Approval of the minutes of the last meeting as a correct record and signature by the Chairperson of the meeting;

+- Consideration of any matters remaining from the last meeting or any matters arising from the minutes of the last meeting; and

+- 4 Dealing with the business as set out in the Agenda.